Nekomimi-YT/Schnacker/README.md

 ```
 $ expo start
 ```
-Follow the instructions in the terminal to connect to Android or iOS or just scan the QR code.
+Follow the instructions in the terminal to connect to Android or iOS or scan the QR code.

 ### Project Dependencies
 ```